This new Apple Watch camera lets you shoot from the wrist

 Why would you want cameras on your wrist, especially if you’ve got even better ones on an iPhone in your pocket?
 The Wristcam lets you quickly take pictures while you’re already engaged in another activity, Roisman tells me.
 “The phone isn’t always within reach, and it’s nice to have a camera handy when going out with your friends, or going on a run or a hike with just an Apple Watch.”

-The image quality of the photos isn’t great.
-Zoom in on one on your phone screen, and you’ll soon start seeing some pixilation.
-But quality isn’t exactly the point.
+The image quality of the photos isn’t the greatest, but it’s pretty good (see sample below).
+Sure, if you zoom in on one on your phone screen you’ll soon start seeing some pixilation.
+But pristine quality isn’t exactly the point.
 It’s the immediacy of the shots that may justify the “good enough” picture quality.

 For privacy, the camera band has bright LED lights next to each camera to indicate when they’re capturing video.